ray-project/ray/doc/source/ray-dashboard.rst

 Machine View
 ~~~~~~~~~~~~

-**Machine/Worker Hierarchy**
+**Machine/Worker Hierarchy**: The dashboard visualizes hierarchical relationship of workers (processes) and machines (nodes).
+Each host consists of many workers, and you can see them by clicking a + button.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/dashboard/Machine-view-reference-1.png
     :align: center

-Ray consists of nodes and workers.
-Nodes typicall mean machines and workers mean processes.
-The dashboard visualizes hierarchical relationship of workers and machines.
-Each host consists of many workers, and you can see them by clicking a + button.
+You can hide it again by clicking a - button.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/dashboard/Machine-view-reference-2.png
     :align: center

-Worker information is visible when a + button is clicked.
-You can hide it by clicking a - button.

 **Resource Configuration**